An imperative key-value map based on order/comparison of the keys. The map data structure type is stable and can be used for orthogonal persistence.

 public func forEach<K, V>(map : Map<K, V>, operation : (K, V) -> ())

-Apply an operation for each key-value pair contained in the map.
+Apply an operation on each key-value pair contained in the map.
 The operation is applied in ascending order of the keys.

 Example: